sebasnabas/TI-MFA-linux/README.md

 **Note:** TI-MFA is currently only implemented for MPLS.
 Srv6 is not supported (yet).

-A Linux kernel module for the Topology Independent Multi Failure Alternate (TI-MFA) algorithm from [^1] ("described from the viewpoint of the node v where the packet hits another failed link"):
+A Linux kernel module for the Topology Independent Multi Failure Alternate (TI-MFA) algorithm from [^1] ('described from the viewpoint of the node v where the packet hits another failed link'):
 >   1) Flush the label stack except for the destination t.
 >   2) Based on all link failures stored in the packet header,
 >       determine the shortest path P to the destination t in the
 >       remaining network G′.
 >   3) Add segments to the label stack of the packet as follows:
->       • Index the nodes on P as v = v1, v2, . . . , vx = t.
+>       • Index the nodes on P as v = v1, v2, …, vx = t.
 >           Compute the node vi on P with the highest index s.t. the shortest path from v is identical in G′ (with failures) and G (without failures) and set it as the top of the label stack.
 >           If this node is v, push the link (v1, v2 = vi) as the top of the label stack.
 >           For the second item on the label stack, start over with vi as the starting node, etc., until vi = t.